 Yes.
 The Vie Scope can be used in any situation.

-No. The Vie Scope is single use only and must be disposed of after use.
+Yes.
+The Vie Scope is single use only and must be disposed of after use.

 The Vie Scope is very strong, and exceeds the ISO 7376 standard for blade strength.
 However, the Vie Scope does not require great force or power to quickly visualize the vocal cords.